solspace/craft-freeform/packages/plugin/src/Integrations/EmailMarketing/CampaignMonitor/README.md

 ## Setup Instructions

-<span class="note warning"><b>Important:</b> In order for this to work, the site (and its callback URL) you are connecting the integration to will need to be publicly accessible.</span>

-### 1. Prepare your site's end for Integration

-- Select *Campaign Monitor (v3.3)* from the **Service Provider** select dropdown.
+### 1. Create & get API Key from Campaign Monitor

+- Go to the [Campaign Monitor website](https://campaignmonitor.com) and log into your account.
+- At the top right corner, click on the profile icon and select **Account Settings**.
+- On the next page, click the **API keys** link near the bottom of the page.
+- After the page reloads, click the **Show API Key** link to reveal your API key.
+- Leave this page open and open a new tab to go to the Craft control panel...

+### 2. Set up Integration on your site

 - Enter a name and handle for the integration.
-- Copy the URL in the **OAuth 2.0 Return URI** field to your clipboard.
-- Leave this page open.

-### 2. Prepare Campaign Monitor's end for Integration

-1. Get the Campaign Monitor Client ID
-    - Open up a new browser tab and go to the [Campaign Monitor website](https://campaignmonitor.com/) and log into your account.
-    - At the top right corner, click on the profile icon and select **Account Settings**.
-    - On the next page, click the **API keys** link from the list.
-    - Then copy the **Client ID** value.
-2. Get the OAuth Client ID and Client Secret
-    - Open up a new browser tab and go to the [Campaign Monitor website](https://campaignmonitor.com/) and log into your account.
-    - At the top right corner, click on the profile icon and select **Integrations**.
-        - If you have multiple client accounts managed together, follow these steps instead:
-            - At the top right corner, click on the profile icon and select **Manage Clients**.
-            - Select the client account you wish to use, then click on the **Integrations** tab in the navigation.
-    - On the next page, scroll to the very bottom and click on the **OAuth Registration** text link.
-    - Fill out all of the fields for the app (all are mandatory).
-    - Paste the value you copied from Freeform's **OAuth 2.0 Return URI** field into the Campaign Monitor **Redirect URL** field.
-    - Click the **Register** button at the bottom to save the app.
-    - After the page reloads, click on the **View** link for the newly created app and copy the following credentials:
-        - **Client ID**
-        - **Client Secret**

-### 3. Prepare the Connection

-- Flip back to the Freeform CP browser tab.
-- Paste the Campaign Monitor account **Client ID** value into the **Campaign Monitor Client ID** field in Freeform.
+- Copy the value in the **API Key** field from Campaign Monitor and paste it into the **API Key** field in Freeform.
-- Paste the Campaign Monitor OAuth app **Client ID** value into the **Client ID** field in Freeform.
+- Copy the value in the **Client ID** field from Campaign Monitor and paste it into the **Client ID** field in Freeform.
-- Paste the Campaign Monitor OAuth app **Client Secret** value into the **Client Secret** field in Freeform.

-### 4. Finish the Connection

-- Click the **Save** button.
+- At the top right corner of the Freeform page, click the **Save** button.

-- You will be redirected to a Campaign Monitor OAuth page to allow permissions.
-    - If not currently logged in, fill in your credentials.
-    - Click **Allow** when asked for permissions.
+### 3. Verify Authorization

-- You will then be redirected back to the **Freeform Email Marketing Integration** page.
+- After the integration is saved, it'll return you to the list of Email Marketing integrations.
+- Click on the newly created integration.
 - Confirm that there is a green circle with **Authorized** in the middle of the page.

-### 5. Configure the Form
+### 4. Configure the Form

 To use this integration on your form(s), you'll need to configure each form individually.